Optimizing positional scoring rules for rank aggregation: Hardness of approximation

-Conversely, assume that we are given a scoring rule that satisfies constraints of total weight $11m+L$; we will show that there exists an assignment to the variable of the MAX-3LIN-2 instance that satisfies $L$ equations.
-First, we show that we can transform the scoring rule into a (possibly) different one with $a_i=\epsilon/4$ or $a_i=1+\epsilon/4$ for $i\in [d-1]$, without decreasing the total weight of the satisfied constraints.
+Conversely, assume that we are given a scoring vector that satisfies constraints of total weight $11m+L$; we will show that there exists an assignment to the variables of the MAX-3LIN-2 instance that satisfies $L$ equations.
+First, we show that we can transform the scoring vector into a (possibly) different one with $a_i=\epsilon/4$ or $a_i=1+\epsilon/4$ for $i\in [d-1]$, without decreasing the total weight of the satisfied constraints.

 For a variable $a_i \not\in (0,\epsilon)\cup(1,1+\epsilon)$ we have that the satisfied inequalities are the following: exactly two out of the four variable inequalities and at most three out of the four inequalities for each of the $m_i$ equations in which the variable $x_i$ appears.
 This gives a weight of at most $2m_i+3m_i=5m_i$.
-By setting $a_i := \epsilon/4$, exactly three out of the four variable inequalities and at least two out of the four equation inequalities in which $x_i$ appears are satisfied, for a total weight of at least $5m_i$.
+By setting $a_i = \epsilon/4$, exactly three out of the four variable inequalities and at least two out of the four equation inequalities in which $x_i$ appears are satisfied, for a total weight of at least $5m_i$.
 Clearly, there is no loss in weight after this change in the value of $a_i$.
+So, in the following, we can assume that $a_i\in (0,\epsilon)\cup(1,1+\epsilon)$ for every variable $a_i$.